lensfun/lensfun/tools/calibration_statistics/README.rst

 The two other combinations of ``--inverse`` and ``-in-focal-length`` are worse, by the way.

-If you look at the resulting plot – for example, for the parameter b – you see that using the focal length fot the unit system results in very nicely linear lines, even better than with ``--inverse``.
+If you look at the resulting plot – for example, for the parameter b – you see that using the focal length for the unit system results in very nicely linear lines, even better than with ``--inverse``.
 Unfortunately, an increased number of lines don’t follow this trend, resulting in the worse figures above.
-I suspect changes of sign in the original curves result in difficult slopes when applying the transformaton into the focal length unit system.
+I suspect changes of sign in the original curves result in difficult slopes when applying the transformation into the focal length unit system.